Interlibrary Loan & Delivery Services

 Materials owned by LSU Libraries (Document Delivery)

 - Books - We accept requests for materials owned by LSU Library.
 If you request a whole book we hold locally, we will retrieve it and notify you when it is ready for pickup at the Access Services desk.
 Faculty and Staff have the option to have the book delivered their departmental mailbox.

 - Journal Articles and Book Chapters - When you request an article or book chapter that we hold in print, we will provide a scan.
 If you request an article or book we hold electronically, we will provide it.

 Number of Requests

-- There is no limit to the total number of items that an individual can request through Interlibrary Loan, as long as this privilege is not abused and requests abide by the U.S. Copyright Laws.
-However, please space out your requests to enable the staff to process them expediently.
+- There is no limit to the total number of items that an eligible patron can request through Interlibrary Loan,

-- A researcher who has a large or complex request that our online request form does not accommodate should contact the head of the Interlibrary Loan unit at firstname.lastname@example.org.
-In your email, explain the request, your ordering priority, and any special stipulations.
+- A researcher who has a large or complex request is encourged to email Interlibrary Loan at email@example.com and explain the request.

 - Fees resulting from the late return, loss, or damage of materials by the patron.